TanStack/router/docs/framework/react/api/router/useLinkPropsHook.md

 title: useLinkProps hook
 ---

-The `useLinkProps` hook that takes a [`UseLinkPropsOptions`](../UseLinkPropsOptionsType) object and returns an `React.AnchorHTMLAttributes<HTMLAnchorElement>` props object.
+The `useLinkProps` hook that takes an object as its argument and returns a `React.AnchorHTMLAttributes<HTMLAnchorElement>` props object.
 These props can then be safely applied to an anchor element to create a link that can be used to navigate to the new location.
 This includes changes to the pathname, search params, hash, and location state.

 ## useLinkProps options